 ).

-The most common implementations of modifying the index.html
+The most common implementation of modifying the index.html

 in .NET is adding a fallback MVC controller that would read and modify the file: